 - Your team has a capacity like a drain pipe and just like a pipe the larger the object you try to push through it the more likely it is that blockages and bottlenecks will occur.
 Perhaps one person who is tied up in the large story may also be the only person who can complete a key piece of another story.

 So what is my guidance for new Scrum teams when they’re trying to decide on Story size?
 Two people for half an iteration.
 Why two people?
 Because most stories require collaborative effort and I want to encourage pairing/collaboration.
 Why half an iteration?
 Because any larger makes it quite likely that the story will not be completed in a sprint.
-Even stories of this size are still a bit large and the shouldn’t commit to more than one of these per sprint.
-For some strange reason with most teams I coach stories of this size are 13 Story Points, I don’t really know why this happens.
+Even stories of this size are still a bit large, and they shouldn’t commit to more than one of these per sprint.
+For some strange reason with most teams I coach, stories of this size are 13 Story Points, I don’t really know why this happens.

 All this suggests that most stories are going to be in the range of 1-5 story points by the time the team is ready to commit to them.
 You can still have Epics and Themes they should just be split into much smaller parts before the team attempts to commit to them.